e2r2fx/VectorCode/docs/cli.md

 - `"add"`: number of added documents;
 - `"update"`: number of updated documents;
 - `"removed"`: number of removed documents;
+- `"skipped"`: number of skipped documents (because it's empty or its hash matches the metadata saved in the database);
+- `"failed"`: number of documents that failed to be vectorised.
+This is usually due to encoding issues.

 #### `vectorcode ls`
 A JSON array of collection information of the following format will be printed: